Ann Li (tennis): 2022–2023: WTA 1000 third round

-2024: First WTA 125 title, Mérida Open final
+2024: First WTA 125 title and WTA 250 final

-She qualified for her first WTA 500 since 2022 Bad Homburg Open at the San Diego Open, defeating Kayla Day in the last round of qualifying but lost to eventual runner-up, Marta Kostyuk, in the main draw.
+She qualified for her first WTA 500 tournament since the 2022 Bad Homburg Open at the San Diego Open, defeating Kayla Day in the last round of qualifying but lost to eventual runner-up, Marta Kostyuk, in the main-draw first round.

 In June, Li won her first WTA 125 title at the Open Internacional de Valencia, defeating top seed Viktoriya Tomova in the final.

 The following month, she reached the quarterfinals in Palermo with wins over third seed Peyton Stearns, where she saved a match point, and Erika Andreeva, before losing to Irina-Camelia Begu.

-At the Mérida Open, she defeated eighth seed Nuria Parrizas-Diaz, Antonia Ružić Jil Teichmann and Polina Kudermetova to reach the final, which she lost to Zeynep Sönmez in straight sets.
+Then, at the Mérida Open, she defeated eighth seed Nuria Parrizas-Diaz, Antonia Ružić Jil Teichmann and Polina Kudermetova to reach the final, which she lost to Zeynep Sönmez in straight sets.

-2025: Second WTA title, US Open fourth round
+2025: Second career title, US Open fourth round

 Li reached the final at the Singapore Open with wins over Daria Saville, lucky loser Maria Timofeeva, wildcard entrant Kimberly Birrell and top seed Anna Kalinskaya.
 She lost the championship match to second seed Elise Mertens, in straight sets.

 At the Madrid Open, she defeated qualifier Aliaksandra Sasnovich and 25th seed Leylah Fernandez to make it into the third round, where she lost to fourth seed Coco Gauff.

 Li reached the quarterfinals at the Morocco Open, overcoming lucky loser Maria Timofeeva and Hailey Baptiste, before losing to eventual champion Maya Joint.

 At the French Open, she defeated qualifier María Lourdes Carlé to set up a second round meeting with third seed Jessica Pegula which she lost in straight sets.
 Li also made the second round at Wimbledon with a win over Viktorija Golubic, only to lose to 24th seed Elise Mertens.

 Seeded ninth at the Prague Open, successes against qualifier Astra Sharma and Léolia Jeanjean saw her reach the quarterfinals, at which point her run was ended by fifth seed and eventual champion Marie Bouzková in three sets.

-In August at Tennis in Cleveland, Li defeated Yuliia Starodubtseva, Iva Jovic, Elsa Jacquemot and second seed Xinyu Wang to make it through to the final, which she lost to qualifier Sorana Cîrstea.
+In August at Tennis in Cleveland, Li defeated Yuliia Starodubtseva, Iva Jovic, Elsa Jacquemot and second seed Wang Xinyu to make it through to the final, which she lost to qualifier Sorana Cîrstea.

 Li maintained her good form the following week at the US Open where wins over Rebecca Šramková, 16th seed Belinda Bencic and qualifier Priscilla Hon saw her reach the fourth round of a major for the first time, before her run was ended by fourth seed Jessica Pegula in straight sets.

-Seeded second at the Guangzhou Open in October, Li defeated lucky loser Victoria Jiménez Kasintseva, Camila Osorio and Elisabetta Cocciaretto to make it through to the semifinals.
+In October, at the Guangzhou Open, Li defeated lucky loser Victoria Jiménez Kasintseva, Camila Osorio and Elisabetta Cocciaretto to make it through to the semifinals.
 She then progressed to the final when her last four opponent, wildcard entrant Zhang Shuai, retired during the first set of their match due to a hip injury.
 In the championship match, Li defeated qualifier Lulu Sun in straight sets to claim her second WTA title.
 As a result, she reached a new career-high ranking of world No. 33 on 27 October 2025.